rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 Delete a virtual IP
 -------------------

-Use the delete operation to remove a virtual IP from the device configuration.
+Use this operation to remove a virtual IP from the device configuration.

-If you don't know the ID for a specified virtual IP, use the retrieve virtual IPs operation to find it.
+If you don't know the ID for a specified virtual IP, use the **retrieve virtual IPs** operation to find it.

-.. note:: Request Body is optional for the delete operation.
+.. note:: the request body is optional for the delete operation.

 ::